aliesbelik/aliesbelik.github.io/about.md

 Hi!

-My name is Aliaksandr Belik, and I am a Performance QA Engineer.<br>
+My name is Aliaksandr Belik, and I am a Performance Engineer.<br>
 This is my personal website.
 Think of it as an extended, modern CV.

 You can find me on [Github][1] and [StackOverflow][2].